hessu/aprsc/doc/CONTRIBUTING.md

     will be happy to add support in the aprx igate I'm sure
 * Getting on-line reconfiguration fully functional
   * Hessu is already working on that, pretty close to completion

+The Issues listed in the github issue tracker are one place to start.

 Ideas that have been suggested, but will not be added